myreadings1/ECE307_DigSysDesignLab25_26/README.md

 ### Run HDL Code Online
 A student should register online with the following website to run HDL code [Website]==> (https://www.edaplayground.com/).
 - EDA Playground: EDA Playground lets you type in and run HDL code [Website]==> (https://www.edaplayground.com/)
+- Note: a student need to use his academic email address (like: xxx@uokufa.edu.iq)